Robert Schreiner

 Robert Joseph Schreiner (born c.
 1976) is a United States Space Force brigadier general who served as commander of Space Delta 20 and Aerospace Data Facility-Colorado.
 He also served as director of space forces of the Ninth Air Force.
 He now serves as the senior liaison officer to the United States Northern Command and United States Strategic Command.

 In 2024, Schreiner was nominated and promoted to brigadier general.

 Military career

-Schrenier commissioned into the United States Air Force in 1998 after graduating from the United States Air Force Academy.
+Schreiner commissioned into the United States Air Force in 1998 after graduating from the United States Air Force Academy.
 While serving as the National Reconnaissance Office representative to the United States Space Command, he was deployed to serve as director of space forces of the Ninth Air Force.

 On August 12, 2021, Schreiner took command of Aerospace Data Facility-Colorado.
 As ADF-C commander, he leads a 4,000 member, joint-agency, multi-national, and multi-mission intelligence operations center conducting collection, analysis, reporting, and dissemination of vital intelligence information in support of defense and other government operations around the world.
 Additionally, he served as Space Delta 20 commander, responsible for leading Space Force personnel assigned to ADF-C.

 In 2020, Schreiner transferred into the United States Space Force.
 In 2024, he was nominated for promotion to brigadier general.